What to Expect

 At your second visit, your Senara Doctor will review your x-rays and test results with you in detail.
 He or she will also present you with a recommended treatment plan and estimated costs.
 We want you to be an informed and active participant in your health care, and will take the time to answer any questions or concerns you may have.
 Our Office Manager will also meet with you to review our Office Policies and discuss payment options with you.

 After meeting with your Doctor and the office manager, you will receive your treatment for the day.
-Our front desk staff will help you scheduling your appointments per your finalized treatment plan.
+Our front desk staff will help you schedule your appointments per your finalized treatment plan.

 The Three Phases of Care